How do Lenses help improve Equity, Inclusion, Bias, and Belonging?

 Introduction

 There is a famous quote about ID&E: “Diversity is being asked to the party.
 Inclusion is being asked to dance.”.
-Using Divrsity lenses enables us to gather data how many are dancing and how many individuals are standing in the corner wishing they could join in.
+Using Divrsity Lenses enables us to gather data how many are dancing and how many individuals are standing in the corner wishing they could join in.

 Once the Divrsity survey has been run, the results can be compared along these two (orthogonal) dimensions.